Frank Collin: Political activity

-Child molestation conviction

-During this time, according to Jeffrey Kaplan, Covington found pictures in Frank Collin's desk that linked Collin to the sexual abuse of young boys.
+Under unclear circumstances in the aftermath, Covington then found pictures in Frank Collin's desk that linked Collin to the sexual abuse of young boys.
 In what Kaplan described as a play for power in the organization, Covington and the other NSPA members turned the evidence on Collin over to the police.
 After Collin was arrested, Covington took over leadership of the NSPA and moved the headquarters from Chicago to North Carolina.
-A 1980 article in The New York Times reported that "Frank Collin was expelled from the American Nazi Party for illicit intercourse with minors and the use of Nazi headquarters in Chicago for purposes of sodomy with children.
+A 1980 article in The New York Times reported that Frank Collin was expelled from the party for illicit intercourse with minors and the use of Nazi headquarters in Chicago for purposes of sodomy with children.
 The report indicates that the Nazis "tipped" the police who arrested Collin.
 Collin was convicted of child molestation and sentenced to seven years in prison at the Pontiac Correctional Center in 1979.
 He served three years.

 Author

-Upon his release from prison, Collin "reinvented himself under the pseudonym of Frank Joseph, a New Age writer and pagan worshiper."
+Upon his release from prison, Collin "reinvented himself under the pseudonym of Frank Joseph, a New Age writer and a pagan worshiper".
 His time in the Pontiac Correctional Facility in Illinois had coincided with the period when Russell E. Burrows worked there as a prison guard.
-He subsequently wrote many books and articles in support of Burrows Cave, an alleged cache of ancient treasure in an unrevealed location, supposedly discovered by Russell Burrows in southern Illinois."
+He subsequently wrote many books and articles in support of Burrows Cave, an alleged cache of ancient treasure in an unrevealed location, supposedly discovered by Russell Burrows in southern Illinois.
 In 1987, he had his first New Age book published, The Destruction of Atlantis: Compelling Evidence of the Sudden Fall of the Legendary Civilization.

 He wrote articles for Fate magazine, and he was also the editor of The Ancient American magazine.
 The Ancient American focuses on what it says is evidence of ancient, pre-Columbian transoceanic contact between the Old World and North America, with the implication that all complex aspects of North America's indigenous cultures must have originated on other continents.
 The magazine's claims are similar to discredited nineteenth century theories, and as a result, they are considered dubious or exploitative by scholars.